Blog

 For anyone that cares, the new series of Double the Fist is starting tonight at 9:30pm on ABC2 (and repeated tomorrow on ABC1 for those who don't get ABC2).
 It has been a long time coming (4 years since the previous series), so will hopefully be worth it.
 I guess it will be available on the internet shortly after for those outside of Australia.

 It is also good to see Roy and HG covering the Olympics again, even if it is only on the radio this time rather than television.
+The shows are being posted on the website after airing.

 In Orlando